-Based on Cornwall (1977), McCombie (2011) argues that even mature economies have an elastic labour force.
-He also argues that technical progress is stimulated by the increase in the degree of capacity utilization due to a great number of factors, such as an increase of R&D expenses and investments in more productive capital.
-Thereby, according to him, countries are not supply constrained, but balance-of-payment constrained.
+Based on Cornwall (1977), McCombie (2011) argues that even mature economies have an elastic labour force, and technical progress is stimulated by the increase in the degree of capacity utilization due to a great number of factors, such as an increase of R&D expenses and investments in more productive capital.
+Thereby, he argues that countries are not usually supply constrained, but only balance-of-payment constrained.